 Janet begins by painting sheets of drawing paper with acrylic paint, focusing on creating different color palettes for each collage.
 As she starts cutting out shapes, or “drawing with scissors,” (without any pre-drawn sketches), different themes and designs evolve from her imagination where visual images she has experienced have left an impression in her mind.

 With her recent move to the desert southwest, Janet has begun to enjoy exploring the natural beauty and history of this amazing area.
-The unique natural landscapes and native plants she is discovering have inspired her Desert Spring series.
+The unique natural landscapes and native plants she is discovering have inspired her Desert series.

 Each piece may go through many changes and revisions, until a feeling of balance between colors and shapes has been achieved.